kylemcq13/beer_recommender/README.md

 Recommend wonderful beers for a beer geek like myself.
 The recommender should take in a beer the user likes and return some logical recommendations.

+Three recommenders were built - a content recommender, a collaborative filter, and a hybrid of the two.

 ## Data Description:
 Data was obtained from Beer Advocate's beer review site.
 Reviewers can rate beers numerically based on look, smell, taste, and feel.
 They also leave A LOT of text reviews which have significant value.